oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

 3. Click **Save and Run**.

-4. In the runtime environment, click the **Event Assistant** button and click **List all AI Events**.
+4. In the app, click the **Event Assistant** button and click **List all AI Events**.
 The chat assistant will now return results using a RAG (Retrieval-Augmented Generation) source, ensuring that details are fetched only from the specified data source.

     !["Click App Builder"](images/view-ai-chat.png "")